nisargsuthar/VeritasDocs/docs/Flow.md

 ## loader.py
 This module contains all the artifact related functions which are responsible for checking the magic numbers in order to detect the artifact file structure, and proceed with appropriate artifact module to load the correct template.
-For each supported artifact, two functions must be defined:
+For each supported artifact, the following function must be defined:

 * isArtifact()
 > Check magic numbers at required offsets in the file structure and return a boolean value.
-* callArtifact()
-> Make a call to the matched artifact template function present in the specific artifact's module, and set the return values as local variables hexdata, asciidata, markerdata and templatedata.
+> In this conditional block, make a call to the matched artifact template function present in the specific artifact's module, and set the return values as local variables hexdata, asciidata, markerdata and templatedata.

 !!! note
     Check the `artifact.py` documentation below for more information.